-Browne Jacobson Victoria Square House
+Browne Jacobson Victoria Square House Victoria Square Birmingham

-Victoria Square Birmingham B2 4BU
+Birmingn B2 4BU

-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2021
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2022

-The Trustees present their annual report, together with the financial statements and auditor's report of the charitable company, for the year 1 September 2020 to 31 August 2021.
-The annual report serves the purposes of both a trustees' report and a directors' report under company law.
+The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the 1 September 2021 to 31 August 2022.
+The annual report serves the purposes of both a Trustees' report and a directors' report under company law.

-North Learnington School is currently a standalone "empty" MAT.
-It has a pupil capacity of 1,500 students (including sixth form) and had a roll of 1,455 in the school census on 7 October 2021.
+Elm Tree Multi Academy Trust (previously North Leamington School) is an "empty" MAT, comprising one school, North Leamington School has a pupil capacity of 1,500 students (including sixth form) and had a roll of 1,446 in the school census on 6 October 2022.
 The school draws students from approximately a 10 mile radius and they are admitted according to our admissions policy.